rbarkoch/Dialedger/DESIGN.md

 ### Definition of Success
 **A successful prototype demonstrates:**
-- User can create multiple threads
+- ✅ User can create, edit, and delete multiple threads
-- User can add all 5 entry types (Note, Meeting, Conversation, E-Mail, File)
+- ✅ User can add all 5 entry types with type-specific fields (Note, Meeting, Conversation, E-Mail, File)
+- ✅ User can edit entries after creation
-- Entries display in chronological order in a scrollable ledger view
+- ✅ Entries display in chronological order in a scrollable ledger view with formatted metadata
-- Data persists between application restarts
+- ✅ Data persists between application restarts
-- Application runs on at least one platform (macOS, Windows, or Linux)
+- ✅ Application runs on macOS (tested and working)

 ---

 ## 16. Open Questions & Decisions Needed

 1. **Entry Form Design**: Should all entry types use the same form with conditional fields, or separate forms for each type?
-   - Recommendation: Single form with dynamic fields based on type selection (simpler implementation)
+   - Decision: Single form with dynamic fields based on type selection - each type shows only relevant fields

 2. **File Storage**: Where should attached files be stored?
    - Recommendation: Create `attachments/` folder in app data directory, organize by thread ID